 There are programs for children, the elderly, and people with disabilities.

 If you need a more dramatic method of learning self-defense, Model Mugging may be the program for you.
 The nationwide program uses men to model or act out threatening situations, such as mugging or assault.
 Sound disturbing?
 It is supposed to be.
 The idea behind this approach is to teach women how to react quickly and appropriately with their bodies and voices when they are in danger.
 Women are supposed to feel scared, and adrenaline levels are supposed to rise as the women are taught to fight off their mock attackers.

 If you decide to arm yourself with more than your body and voice, there are programs that teach the effective use of defensive weapons, from pepper spray to firearms.
-Arming Women Against Rape & Endangerment (AWARE) offers courses at low rates that are taught by specially-trained volunteers.
+Look for courses in your area that are taught by specially-trained volunteers.